pmndrs/react-three-fiber/readme.md

-  camera                        // And these go in to the default camera pixelRatio = undefined        // You could provide window.devicePixelRatio if you like invalidateFrameloop = false   // When true it only renders on changes, when false it's a game loop onCreated />                  // Callback when vdom is ready, return a promise to prevent FOC
+  camera                        // And these go in to the default camera pixelRatio = undefined        // You could provide window.devicePixelRatio if you like invalidateFrameloop = false   // When true it only renders on changes, when false it's a game loop onCreated />                  // Callback when vdom is ready (you can block first render via promise)
 ```

 # Objects and properties